Balmain East

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Balmain East's median income among taxpayers is $85,006 and the average is $158,389.
-Nationally, these figures are exceptionally high compared to Greater Sydney's median of $60,817 and average of $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $92,538 (median) and $172,422 (average).
-According to the 2021 Census, household, family, and personal incomes in Balmain East rank highly nationally, between the 97th and 98th percentiles.
-Income distribution shows that 41.2% of residents earn over $4,000 per week, which is higher than regional trends where 30.9% fall within the $1,500 - $2,999 range.
-This affluence supports premium retail and service offerings in the suburb.
-High housing costs consume 16.5% of income, but strong earnings place disposable income at the 96th percentile nationally.
+The latest postcode level ATO data released for financial year 2023 shows that Balmain East's median income among taxpayers is $85,006 with an average of $158,389.
+Nationally, this is exceptionally high compared to Greater Sydney's median of $60,817 and average of $83,003.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Balmain East would be approximately $92,538 (median) and $172,422 (average) as of September 2025.
+According to the 2021 Census figures, household, family and personal incomes in Balmain East rank highly nationally, between the 97th and 98th percentiles.
+In terms of income distribution, the $4000+ bracket dominates with 41.2% of residents (800 people), unlike regional trends where 30.9% fall within the $1,500 - 2,999 range.
+This suburb demonstrates considerable affluence with 51.6% earning over $3,000 per week, supporting premium retail and service offerings.
+High housing costs consume 16.5% of income, though strong earnings still place disposable income at the 96th percentile nationally.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income